 To see if mobile compatibility could be affecting your rankings, run your site through Google’s free Mobile-Friendly Test.

 If your site is not considered mobile-friendly, this tool will provide recommendations, such as removing intrusive pop-ups or fixing or removing unplayable content, among others.

 You can also check the Mobile Usability Report in Search Console.

 Step 9: Check Backlink Profile

-If you have a small backlink profile, few links from authority sites, or tons of links from spammy sites, it can hurt your ability to rank.
+On the other hand, if you have a lot of links, just a few links from authority sites, or tons of links from spammy sites, it can hurt your ability to rank.

 Step 10: Check Keyword List